 I took it for a test drive on the fence. (just resting on nails at this point)

-This shelf has been taken to my booth at Vendors’ Village.
 If you like the idea of making your own corbels, won’t you PIN IT?
 Thanks!

 If you prefer to buy corbels, check out my Farmhouse Shelves